Ashutosh74554/ShapeUp/README.md

 ﻿# Shape Up

-Shape up is a simple  android-native app which can help people be fitter and healthier by helping them in various aspects ranging from diet, workout plans to track their progress.
+Shape up is a simple  native-android app which can help people be fitter and healthier by helping them in various aspects ranging from diet, workout plans to track their progress.

 This app uses Android studio (Java, XML) and Firebase.